What Is a Food Chain?

 What is the Grazing Food Chain?

-The food chain in which the energy in the lowest trophic level is derived from photosynthesis is termed as a grazing food chain.
-In an aquatic ecosystem, this type of food chain is the major conduit for energy flow.
-The starting point in a grazing food chain are the producers- plants and the first energy transfer is from plants to herbivores.
-There are mainly two types of grazing food chains and they are as follows:
+The type of food chain in which the energy in the gained from photosynthesis is termed as a grazing food chain.
+In this food chain the starting point are the producers- plants and the first energy transfer is from plants to herbivores.
+Here, received energy is at the lowest trophic level.
+In an aquatic ecosystem, the grazing food chain plays a major role in the transfer of energy flow.
+Based on the sequence of organisms, grazing food chain is further classified into two different types :

 Examples of Grazing Food Chain

-The small plants or grass is eaten by a deer, and the deer is later eaten by a lion.
+The small plants or grass is eaten by a deer and the deer is later eaten by a lion and followed by the other predators.

 Read more: Grazing food chain